 You may wonder about the headline of this article.
-So, let’s just slip the answer right away: This is what Nicholas Gunty finds to be the essential ingredients to a good song; Purpose, perspective, patience, and (if you’re Brian) peanut butter.
+So, let's just tell you right away.
+This is what Nicholas Gunty finds to be the essential ingredients to a good song: purpose, perspective, patience and (if you're Brian) peanut butter.

-The “Brian” fond of peanut butter is Brian Powers, the one half of Frances Luke Accord, and we talk to the other, Nicholas Gunty, as he is in his studio in Philadelphia.
-It’s wet and overcast outside, he tells us, but the window is open and what was mere hours ago a hot muggy mess has cooled into a gentle late-summer breeze.
-The asphalt alleyway outside his window is quiet except for the occasional sparrow calling from the canopy – undoubtedly pleased by all the rain, according to Nicholas Gunty.
+The 'Brian' in question is Brian Powers, one-half of Frances Luke Accord.
+In this interview, though, we're talking to the band's other half, Nicholas Gunty, as he sits in his studio in Philadelphia.
+It's wet and overcast outside, he tells us, but the window is open and what was mere hours ago a hot muggy mess has cooled into a gentle late-summer breeze.
+The asphalt alleyway outside his window is quiet except for the occasional sparrow calling from the canopy, "undoubtedly pleased by all the rain," according to Nicholas.

 Delicate vocal harmonies and intimate melodies

-He and Brian Powers are renowned for their delicate and powerful vocal harmonies, intimate melodies, and a soulful, effortless indie-folk orchestrated with spare and sophisticated acoustic instrumentation.
-The band has been compared to the likes of Simon & Garfunkel, Bon Iver, and Jose Gonzales, yet their musical world is very much their own:
+He and Brian Powers are renowned for their delicate and powerful vocal harmonies, intimate melodies and soulful, effortless indie-folk orchestrated with sophisticated acoustic instrumentation.
+The band has been compared to the likes of Simon & Garfunkel, Bon Iver and Jose Gonzales, yet their musical world is very much their own:

 Love songs tend to stay around a little longer

-One subject and lasting source for inspiration central to Frances Lukes Accord’s lyrical universe is love:
+One subject and a lasting source of inspiration for Frances Lukes Accord's lyrical universe is love:

-Frances Luke Accord is known for this commitment, whether it’s love on a personal level or social responsibility on a larger scale.
-Their latest single, “Maria”, is no exception:
+Frances Luke Accord is known for this commitment, whether it's love on a personal level or social responsibility on a larger scale.
+Their single, Maria, is no exception:

-- The official death toll is now nearly 3,000.
-Its story is our story, the story of an evolving planet, of unwarranted suffering, of the willful ignorance of the powerful, and of the tragic loss of our most vulnerable brothers and sisters, says Nicholas Gunty.
+The official death toll is now nearly 3,000.
+Its story is our story, the story of an evolving planet, of unwarranted suffering, of the willful ignorance of the powerful, and of the tragic loss of our most vulnerable brothers and sisters," says Nicholas.

 No person is an island

-He feels that music can certainly be a way of taking social responsibility and showing commitment – but it doesn’t have to be.
-Art can also be self-serving, and just like any job, it has to be if you want to put food on the table and roof overhead.
+He feels that music can certainly be a way of taking social responsibility and showing commitment – but it doesn't have to be.
+Art can also be self-serving, and just like any job, it has to be if you want to put food on the table and a roof over your head.

 The great songs

-When asked about his own favorite songs, the answer doesn’t include the usual suspect.
-Instead, he highlights songs from not so well-known, interesting artists:
+When we ask Nicholas about his own favourite songs, the answer doesn't include the usual suspects.
+Instead, he highlights songs from more obscure artists:

-Frances Luke Accord are busy making their own music magical too, and Nicholas Gunty concludes by encouraging us to stay tuned for coming announcements about both new music and an accompanying tour early next year.
+Frances Luke Accord are also busy making their own musical magic, and Nicholas concludes by encouraging us to stay tuned for coming announcements about new music and an accompanying tour early next year.